permitio/permit-cli/README.md

 Permit CLI uses [`vitest`](https://vitest.dev/) as a tool for writing tests.
 It also uses [`ink-testing-library`](https://github.com/vadimdemedes/ink-testing-library) to render the `Ink` components.

-- run `npx vitest` for testing
+- run `npm run tests` for testing and coverage
-- run `npx vitest --coverage` for code coverage.

 ## CLI